ipbc-dev/peertube-plugin-bittube-logo-favicon/README.md

 I plan to find a better way.

 Later, I planned to let you upload a file, automaticaly resize it and store it.

+# Special Thanks to

+John Livingstone and Framasoft team for develop and share the first version. https://framagit.org/Livingston/peertube-plugin-simplelogo